unrealwork/atsd-use-cases/USMortality/configuration.md

 Below is a step-by-step walk through for setting up local configurations of ATSD and Axibase Collector.
 We will use Docker as our host.

-1. Install Docker (Xenial Version 16.04).
+1. Install Docker.
 A link for how to install Docker can be found [here](https://docs.docker.com/engine/installation/linux/ubuntulinux/).
-2. Copy the `docker-compose.yml` file from our [GitHub](https://github.com/axibase/axibase-collector-docs/blob/master/docker-bundle.md) page.
+2. Copy the `docker-compose.yml` file from our [GitHub] page.
 Save this file to whichever directory you are using in Terminal (i.e. Desktop, Documents).
 3. In Terminal, launch containers with the below command: